DT42/BerryNet/README.md

 $ bn_data_collector --topic-config <topic-config-filepath> --data-dirpath <result-dirpath>
 ```

 The topic config indicates what MQTT topic the data collector will listen, and what handler will be triggered.
-Here is a topic config exmaple:
+Here is a topic config example:

 ```
 {